113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   ```
   {: codeblock}

-  Take a note of the ID, which is a a string similar to `48373549`.
+  Take a note of the ID, which is a string similar to `48373549`.

   To attach the tag, run the following command:
   ```